YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ## Logistic Regression(LR)

 Logistic Regression is a supervised machine learning algorithm that can be used to model the probability of a certain class or event.
-It is used when the data is linearly separable and the outcome is binary or dichotomous in nature.
+It is used when the data is linearly separable and the outcome is binary or dichotomous in nature [12].
 That means Logistic regression is usually used for Binary classification problems.
 Also, Logistic Regression is easier to implement, interpret, and very efficient to train.
 Logistic Regression is good accuracy for many simple data sets and it performs well when the dataset is linearly separable.
 So first we tried to train data sets on logistic regression.

 Table 1 shows performance on Logistic Regression without modifying parameters.